How To Avoid Money Laundering In Dubai, And Why The Dubai Financial Services Authority Is Important (DFSA)

 The Dubai Financial Services Authority was established in 2004 under the authority granted by Article 121 of the UAE Constitution.
 By identifying and stopping financial crimes, as well as implementing laws against money laundering and countering the financing of terrorism, the DFSA has the responsibility of safeguarding the DIFC and, consequently, Dubai's economy.
 All financial services provided by the DIFC are covered under the DFSA's mandate, including banking and credit services, Islamic finance, insurance, asset management, securities, and investment funds.

 The primary legal framework for preventing money laundering in Dubai is UAE federal law, which was created to adhere to the international AML/CFT standards outlined in the Financial Action Task Force's recommendations (FATF).
 The following significant federal laws affect AML in Dubai:

 - Federal Law No. 1 of 2004, Decree on Combating Terrorism Offences

 - Federal Law No. 20 of 2018, On Anti-Money Laundering and Combating the Financing of Terrorism and Financing of Illegal Organizations

 - Federal Law No. 4 of 2002, Concerning Combating Money Laundering and Terrorism Financing Crimes

 In addition to the federal rules that apply to the entire United Arab Emirates, the DFSA has the authority to impose specific AML/CFT requirements on the special economic zone under the DIFC Regulatory Law of 2004.
 Firms operating within the DIFC are required by Article 7(1) of the Regulatory Legislation 2004 to adhere to the obligations established by UAE federal law.

-Banks, financial institutions, and other required businesses need to apply for a licence from the DFSA in order to operate in the DIFC.
+Banks, financial institutions, and other required businesses need to apply for a licence from the DFSA to operate in the DIFC.

 Dubai's Money Laundering Compliance and the DIFC